andrewpavlenko/dotfiles/README.md

 #### Notes:
 The script `copy-dotfiles.sh` is used for copy dotfiles into git working directory.
 To make this setup work on your system you should copy config files manually.

+Iosevka font must be patched with Font Awesome icons using Nerd Fonts patcher.
+It requires to make zsh theme draw it's decorations

 Awesomewm config folder should contain file `secrets.lua` that is not included in this repository.
 Here is that file sample contents:
 ```
 secrets = {